 *bcz lol i am old, shawn 4evah

 ― mark s, Wednesday, 3 October 2018 16:42 (four months ago) Permalink

 s/b pack but i've been wrestling with lacan half the day sorry

 ― mark s, Wednesday, 3 October 2018 16:45 (four months ago) Permalink

 Anthony Lane is a miserable old lech who never met a turn of phrase he couldn't belabor into several painful paragraphs

-― I have measured out my life in coffee shop loyalty cards (silby), Wednesday, 3 October 2018 17:29 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Wednesday, 3 October 2018 17:29 (four months ago) Permalink

 Lane genuinely used to be good